-Isabela Zawistowska is an award-winning director, cinematographer, and documentary filmmaker whose work explores the deep connection between people, place, and the natural world.
+Isabela Zawistowska is a director, cinematographer, and documentary filmmaker whose work explores the deep connection between people, place, and the natural world.

-Working at the intersection of intimacy and scale, Isabela leads small, nimble crews in remote and demanding environments, building trust-based relationships that allow for deeply authentic storytelling.
-Based in Ojai, California and working internationally, she creates visually striking, emotionally resonant films—from collaborations with producers behind Chimp Crazy (HBO Max) and Kiss the Ground (Netflix) to independently directed documentary and branded works.
+Her films are grounded in lived experience, blending intimate vérité-style character portraits with cinematic storytelling that reveals emotional depth and lasting resonance.
+She leads small crews in remote and demanding environments, building trust-based relationships that enable authentic storytelling.
+Based in Ojai, California and working internationally, she creates emotionally resonant films spanning independent documentary and branded work, including collaborations with producers behind Chimp Crazy (HBO Max), Tiger King, and Kiss the Ground (Netflix).

 Selected Works — Documentary